Woman accuses R. Kelly of sexual battery, giving her herpes

-NEW YORK (AP) - A woman has filed a lawsuit in New York against R. Kelly, accusing the singer of sexual battery, knowingly infecting her with herpes and locking her in rooms for punishment.
+NEW YORK (AP) - A woman has filed a lawsuit against R. Kelly, accusing the singer of sexual battery, knowingly infecting her with herpes and locking her in rooms for punishment.

-Faith Rodgers says in the suit filed Monday that she met Kelly about a year ago after a concert in San Antonio, Texas.
+Faith Rodgers says in the suit filed Monday in New York that she met Kelly about a year ago after a concert in San Antonio, Texas.
 The 20-year-old says that during their relationship Kelly "mentally, sexually and verbally" abused her.

 Representatives for Kelly did not immediately respond to requests for comment Tuesday.